Playwrights and romantics alike, here's a reading comprehension sheet based on Romeo and Juliet, one of Shakespeare's most famous tragedies.

 Edgar Allan Poe, Eldorado, poetry, reading comprehension, literary analysis, them, writing

 Inspire your middle school student to write like a pro!
 This writing activity is in honor of the legendary Mark Twain, a master of satirical comedy.

 This worksheet features a spot from the National Register of Historic Places, the boyhood home of Mark Twain.

 Ever wonder why we hunt for Easter eggs?
 Discover how this spring holiday was started with this interesting look at the history of Easter.

 This worksheet offers a few facts about the Sphinx in Egypt, like that it's more than three thousand years old.
-Then it's up to you to decide: why was the Sphinx built?
+Then you to decide: why was the Sphinx built?